 ARTICLE IV – PERMANENT AND TEMPORARY COMMITTEES

-The following fourteen committees shall be known as the permanent committees of the organization.
+The following thirteen committees shall be known as the permanent committees of the organization.

 Section 1.
 Membership Committee

 Said committee shall include the officers of the organization, permanent committee chairmen and all members of the House Committee.
 The Financial Secretary shall be the permanent chairman.
 Said committee shall have sole authority in filling vacancies in the membership.
 Vacancies may be filled as soon as they occur.

 Said committee shall consist of five active members of the organization.
 Said active members shall be elected at the annual meeting and shall elect a chairman.
 Said committee shall be responsible for the efficient management, upkeep and maintenance of the clubhouse and all other permanent buildings, including all equipment contained therein.
 Said committee shall grant permission for use of the club facilities, such permission to be granted in strict accordance with the By-laws.
 Said committee may at any time examine or audit any account of the organization or engage the services of a certified public accountant or other qualified persons to perform such examination or audit.
 (Adopted 1968)